teisdbr/winlibrs-docs-test/faq.md

 * (For Crime Against Property Only) One or More Properties (Segments 30, 31, and 33's)

 Again, please note that we want your 90-Series Offenses, even if there is no arrest associated with them.
 We won't send it to the FBI until an arrest comes through, but it's valuable information for the State.

+___

+### Should I Send Duplicate NIBRS Codes?

+This question pertains to incidents where, say, there are multiple types of drugs that are found, which all have different Schedules.
+In Louisiana, three drugs of three different schedules are considered three different LRS Codes, and therefore three different Offenses.
+NIBRS, however, doesn't have this distinction.
+They only care if a Drug Offense involved actual drugs, paraphenalia, or both.
+As such, they don't want to have multiple 35A (Drug Possession) Offenses listed on the same NIBRS Report for the same Offender.

+LIBRS, however, doesn't care.
+Since LIBRS is based on Louisiana Statutes, we would like to know that there were three different Drug Schedule Offenses that occurred in the Incident.
+This holds true for all Offenses, so long as the Mutual Exclusivity rules are not broken (There are a number of Offense Codes that cannot be applied to the same Victim in the Same Incident.
+You can see that list here: <a href="../librs-spec/#offenses-that-cannot-occur-to-the-same-victim">Offenses That Cannot Occur to the Same Victim</a>.
+These Offenses, however, are all Crimes Against Persons or Property, so for Crimes Against Society (like Drug Offenses) it's safe to say you should report them all).

+Once LIBRS accepts your Incident, it will automatically perform the consolidation and aggregation required to put it into the format that the FBI wants for NIBRS.
+From your point of view, you should just tell us what happened; if that means multiple Offenses of the same NIBRS Code (again - not violating Mututal Exclusivity), then tell us that.
+From there, LIBRS will get it to the FBI in the format they want it in.

+___

 ### Segment Questions